M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment
-Version 14 revision 0 active-X
+Version 14 revision 0 (updated - info file) active-X

 1. Interfaces as part of classes
 2. Structures as types (see inter1 example in info file)